gregorywmorris/oaken-spirits/OAKEN_TECHNICAL_DESIGN.md

     - Kafka Pub/sub Message queue to transfer data between services.
         - Apache Kafka can scale to over a 1 million messages a second.
     - Custom API for invoice integration with MySQL.
-1. SSOT: Integrate into MySQL database for all data.
+1. Single Source of Truth: Integrate into MySQL database for all data.
 1. Analytics:
     - Data warehouse: Google BigQuery
     - Airbyte: Database snapshot used for extract and load to BigQuery